 We know this firsthand, as we’ve been making motion graphics for almost a decade.
 Luckily, we’ve learned a lot along the way (and probably made every rookie mistake ourselves), so we know what you need to get through the process smoothly.

 If you’re ready to make your first motion graphic (or trying to figure out how to make your next one less stressful), we can help.
 Here, you’ll find our step-by-step guide to get through motion graphic production, plus our best tips to save your time and energy.

 Before we dive into the process, it’s important to understand exactly what a motion graphic is.
 (This is especially true if you’re collaborating with people unfamiliar with the different types of video.)

-What are motion graphics?
-Simply put, they are animated graphics that tell a story.
-Motion graphic stories can be told through kinetic text, through animated images, or both.
+Simply put, motion graphics are animated graphics that tell a story.
+Motion graphic stories can be told through kinetic text, animated images, or both.
 They can be 2D or 3D.
 There are so many options, which is why we love them.
+An example: